-Perhaps one of the most common ways to soothe a sunburn, aloe vera gel can do more than provide the skin with cooling relief.
-According to board-certified dermatologist, assistant professor of dermatology at Icahn School of Medicine at Mount Sinai and author of Skin Rules: Trade Secrets from a Top New York Dermatologist, Dr. Debra Jaliman, aloe vera’s anti-inflammatory properties provide sunburned skin with a soothing sensation upon application.
+Perhaps one of the most common ways to treat a sunburn, aloe vera gel can do more than provide the skin with cooling relief.
+The gel also has anti-inflammatory properties that can help soothe sunburned skin, says Dr. Debra Jaliman, a board-certified dermatologist and author of Skin Rules: Trade Secrets from a Top New York Dermatologist.
 Keep a bottle of aloe vera in your beach bag this summer—or, even better: use the gel from the actual plant—and apply when needed.

-If you experience a sunburn on your face, Park Avenue Plastic Surgeon, Melissa Doft, MD suggests applying a facial serum infused with hydrating ingredients like hyaluronic acid, “to help the skin heal faster.”
-As the skin’s natural hydrator, hyaluronic acid can help moisturize and plump dried, sunburn skin.
+If you experience a sunburn on your face, Melissa Doft, M.D., a board-certified plastic surgeon in New York City, suggests applying a facial serum infused with hyaluronic acid, “to help the skin heal faster.”
+As a hydrating substance produced naturally by the body, hyaluronic acid can help moisturize and plump sun-parched skin without causing further irritation.

-What’s worse than a sunburn?
-An infected sunburn.
-To help relieve some of the pain and inflammation from the burn—and prevent it from getting infected—Dr. Jaliman suggests applying white vinegar to the affected areas.
-“Because white vinegar is composed of acetic acid, it can help relieve the pain and inflammation, and act as an antiseptic,” says Dr. Jaliman.
+To help relieve some of the pain and inflammation from the burn—and prevent potential infection—Dr. Jaliman suggests applying white vinegar to the affected areas.
+“Because white vinegar is composed of acetic acid, it can help relieve the pain and inflammation, and act as an antiseptic,” she explains.

 In addition to baking soda compresses, Dr. Jaliman also suggests giving green tea compresses a try, as they contain polyphenols, “which are anti-inflammatory.”
 To do so, simply steep green tea leaves and soak a clean washcloth in the steeped tea.
 Allow the compress to cool in the fridge before applying to sunburned skin for 15 minutes.

-Thanks to its lactic acid, Greek yogurt is considered an anti-inflammatory and can be used to soothe and moisturize sunburned skin.
-“Greek yogurt is strained more times than traditional yogurt [and], as a result, it is thicker and has a higher concentration of probiotics,” says Dr. Jaliman.
+Thanks to lactic acid, Greek yogurt has anti-inflammatory benefits and can be used to soothe and moisturize sunburned skin.
+“Greek yogurt is strained more times than traditional yogurt [and] as a result, it is thicker and has a higher concentration of probiotics,” says Dr. Jaliman.
 “Recent studies have found that topical application of probiotics decreases skin sensitivity and redness,” she adds.
 To soothe a sunburn at home with Greek yogurt, you can apply plain, organic Greek yogurt to the face and body as a mask and rinse after 15 minutes.

-If you’re not into DIY sunburn remedies and are looking for a topical treatment that can soothe and nourish sunburned skin, Dr. Doft suggests reaching for topical treatments that are formulated with soothing, nourishing and replenishing ingredients, such as aloe vera, hyaluronic acid, cucumber extract, oatmeal and antioxidant-rich vitamins C and E. Need help finding a topical treatment?
-Consider some of the following:
+If you’re not into at-home remedies and are looking for a topical treatment that can soothe and nourish sunburned skin, Dr. Doft suggests reaching for topical treatments that are formulated with soothing, nourishing and replenishing ingredients, such as aloe vera, hyaluronic acid and cucumber extract.
+Don’t know where to start?
+Consider some of the products below.